All Episodes

 Of course they did.

-Uh that reporter obviously never read the affidavits to the warrants for the uh Pfizer court, in which they lawlessly and intrusively spied on on Carter Page, and they cited the dossier as the basis uh for their request to spy.
+That reporter obviously never read the affidavits to the warrants for the FISA court, in which they lawlessly and intrusively spied on Carter Page.

-Uh, you know, and they said to the court, lying to the court, oh, the dossier is credible.
+You know, and they said to the court, lying to the court, oh, the dossier is credible.

-They knew it was a lie.
+He knew it was a lie.

-And they said, uh Christopher Steele's reliable, leaving out the fact that they'd fired Steele for lying to the FBI and finally kicked him off the payroll because he was unreliable.
+And they said, Christopher Steele's reliable, leaving out the fact that they'd fired Steele for lying to the FBI and finally kicked him off the payroll because he was unreliable.

-How it is that James Comey and others have managed to escape prosecution uh for perjury and contempt of court for defrauding the FISA court is beyond me.
+How it is that James Comey and others have managed to escape prosecution for perjury and contempt of court for defrauding the FISA court is beyond me.

-Is there any way that that any credible way that James Comey would make the argument, well, this is just what I was told.
+Is there any way that any credible way that James Comey would make the argument, well, this is just what I was told.

 That's the only reason why I signed it.

-Now, if you remember, there was an interesting exchange, I guess, in the last year and a half with Lindsay Graham and James Comey, and he went through a list of all these people, uh, Sally Yates and all these other people, Rod Rosenstein.
+Now, if you remember, there was an interesting exchange, I guess, in the last year and a half with Lindsey Graham and James Comey, and he went through a list of all these people, Sally Yates and all these other people, Rod Rosenstein, knowing what you know now, would you have signed off on the FISA application?

-But it took them getting caught red-handed for them to get there.
+Each and every one of them said no, but it took them getting caught red-handed for them to get there.

-But the reality is they there was no way on earth they could have believed any of this in the dossier, and there was no verification even possible.
+But the reality is there was no way on earth they could have believed any of this in the dossier, and there was no verification even possible.

 Now, it became the bulk of information that was used by the FBI.

-So they purposefully willingly conspi with the purpose, I would argue, of influencing an election to frame Donald Trump, and they've all gotten away with it, Greg.
+So they purposefully, willingly conspired with the purpose, I would argue, of influencing an election to frame Donald Trump.

 That's the problem.

-I don't I probably the statute of limitations have passed by this point.
+Probably the statute of limitations have passed by this point.

-Oh, it they have.
+Oh, they have.

-And, you know, Comey said, Oh, gosh, I relied on the work of others.
+And, you know, Comey said, oh, gosh, I relied on the work of others.

-No, uh, look at the affidavit.
+No, look at the affidavit.

-Uh but he it it's even worse than that.
+But it's even worse than that.

-Not only was Comey a participant in spreading secretly uh to the public that the dossier was credible, he sat there silently as the media, once it was published, uh, kept insisting for a year and a half that the dossier was true, as Comey knew that it was not untrue.
+Not only was Comey a participant in spreading secretly to the public that the dossier was credible, he sat there silently as the media, once it was published, kept insisting for a year and a half that the dossier was true, as Comey knew that it was not untrue.

 He didn't tell the truth to the public.

-He had absolute exculpatory evidence that Trump was innocent, but he deprived Congress, the public, and the media from those very salient facts uh because he wanted to convict Trump in the court of public opinion and his witting accessories with the Trump-hating mainstream media.
+He had absolute exculpatory evidence that Trump was innocent, but he deprived Congress, the public, and the media from those very salient facts because he wanted to convict Trump in the court of public opinion and his witting accessories with the Trump-hating mainstream media.

-Republicans are calling for like a church-like committee to weed out the corruption that has now taken place with within the intelligence community and the FBI, the Department of Justice, etc.
+Now, it's fascinating to me, now that we know all this, Republicans are calling for like a church-like committee to weed out the corruption that has now taken place within the intelligence community and the FBI, the Department of Justice, etc.

 It is not.